Anilsuthar57/JavaScript/README.md

 # JavaScript
-This is my JavaScript practice.
+Here are some of my JavaScript practice projects.